dwmkerr/dwmkerr.com/dwmkerr.com/content/post/2026/seven-days-with-fable/index.md

 - "signalbox"
 ---

 To assess Fable for open-ended work, I set a challenge: a maximum of 20 minutes each morning to plan and discuss goals, build a harness that runs all day, then 20 minutes to review at the end of it.
-Along the way I tracked the most useful technique of the day.
+Along the way I tracked the most useful technique of the day and built an app I now use continuously.

 {{< figcap src="./images/seven-learnings.png" caption="The seven techniques for long-horizon work covered in this post." >}}